-There were no significant investments held as at 31 December 2021, nor other material acquisitions and disposals of subsidiaries and associated companies.
-Save as disclosed in this annual report, as at 31 December 2021, the Group did not have any immediate plans for material investments and capital assets.
+There were no significant investments held during the year ended 31 December 2022, nor other material acquisitions and disposals of subsidiaries and associated companies.
+Save as disclosed in this annual report, as at 31 December 2022, the Group did not have any immediate plans for material investments and capital assets.